flyboy101/Cookbook/README.md

 # Markdown & Readme file in Github and beyond
-Trader based on google finance data and google spreadsheet

-For further info on how to set up a readme file in Github:
+Hot to setup a readme file in Github:
  - https://guides.github.com/features/mastering-markdown/
  - https://guides.github.com/features/wikis/#creating-a-readme

-On how to setup a web page in Github:
+How to setup a web page in Github:
  - https://pages.github.com/

-Creating a GitHub Pages site with Jekyll:
+How to create a GitHub Pages site with Jekyll:
 - https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll